calscoo/portfolio/hugo/content/resume.md

 * **Location:** Greater Seattle Area, WA
 * **Arrangement:** Remote Work Only

 Accomplished Senior DevOps Engineer with a passion for delivering business value through technology.
-Demonstrated success in leading cross-functional initiatives, optimizing cloud costs, project planning, InfoSec and automating critical processes.
-Expertise in AWS, Terraform, Kubernetes, security best practices and representing technical teams in strategic meetings.
-Proven mentor and team leader with a strong focus on knowledge sharing, communication and collaboration.
-Seeking a senior/lead role where I can drive technical excellence and foster a culture of continuous improvement.
+Demonstrated success in leading cross-functional initiatives, optimizing cloud costs, project planning, InfoSec, and automating critical processes.
+Expertise in AWS, Terraform, Kubernetes, security best practices, and representing technical teams in strategic meetings.
+A proven mentor and team leader with a strong focus on knowledge sharing, communication, and collaboration.
+I am seeking a senior or leadership role where I can drive technical excellence and foster a culture of continuous improvement.

 ## Experience